unchain-tech/UNCHAIN-projects/docs/TheGraph-ScaffoldEth2/en/section-0/lesson-3_Setup Scaffold-ETH 2.md

 First, we will start out with a special build of Scaffold-ETH 2 written by Simon from Edge and Node… Thanks Simon! 🫡

-We will need a total of four different windows to setup Scaffold-ETH 2 and The Graph.
+We will need a total of four different Windows to setup Scaffold-ETH 2 and The Graph.

 ![](/images/TheGraph-ScaffoldEth2/section-0/0_3_1.png)